alain-andre/prime/doc/prime.fr-FR.md

 This module implements extra methods in the `es5/number` module.

-exports
+produits
 -------

-The module exports the same object as `es5/number`, and adds new methods to it.
+The module produits the same object as `es5/number`, and adds new methods to it.

-method: limit
+méthode: limit
 -------------

 Returns the number limited between two bounds.